ruby/www.ruby-lang.org/README.md

 1. Generate site using `jekyll` and compare to [www.ruby-lang.org](http://www.ruby-lang.org/).
 Submit Issues for any formatting mistakes.
+2. Generate the yearly/monthly News Post index pages.
-2. Write some JavaScript to randomly request code examples, from the `examples/` directory, for the front-page.
+3. Write some JavaScript to randomly request code examples, from the `examples/` directory, for the front-page.
-3. Auto-generate the Top Projects page using a `rake` task that pulls statistics from [www.rubygems.org](http://www.rubygems.org/).
+4. Auto-generate the Top Projects page using a `rake` task that pulls statistics from [www.rubygems.org](http://www.rubygems.org/).